What is Azure role-based access control (Azure RBAC)?

 Access management for cloud resources is a critical function for any organization that is using the cloud.
 Azure role-based access control (Azure RBAC) helps you manage who has access to Azure resources, what they can do with those resources, and what areas they have access to.

-Azure RBAC is an authorization system built on Azure Resource Manager that provides fine-grained access management of Azure resources.
+Azure RBAC is an authorization system built on Azure Resource Manager that provides fine-grained access management to Azure resources.

 What can I do with Azure RBAC?